ipfs/kubo/README.md

 ### Troubleshooting

 If you have previously installed IPFS before and you are running into problems getting a newer version to work, try deleting (or backing up somewhere else) your IPFS config directory (~/.ipfs by default) and rerunning `ipfs init`.
 This will reinitialize the config file to its defaults and clear out the local datastore of any bad entries.

-Please direct general questions and help requests to our [forums](https://discuss.ipfs.tech).

 If you believe you've found a bug, check the [issues list](https://github.com/88-degrees/kubo/issues) and, if you don't see your problem there, either come talk to us on [Matrix chat](https://docs.ipfs.tech/community/chat/), or file an issue of your own!